adscorp100/mdhomecarebuild/src/content/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide.md

 - **Comprehensive Motor Vehicle Insurance** (with business-use cover or nominated driver status)

 Shop around for specialist brokers (e.g. BizCover, HMD Insurance, Upcover) and compare policy details.

+For comprehensive information about insurance requirements and options for support workers, see our detailed guides on [Support Worker Insurance Australia](/blog/support-worker-insurance-australia-what-you-need/) and [How to Get Support Worker Insurance in Australia](/blog/how-to-get-support-worker-insurance-in-australia-a-2025-guide/).

 ---